BruceJinProactive/pal-mono/README.md

 1. Make a pull request merging `prd` to `main`.
 2. Wait for PR review and approval.
 3. Submit the PR to merge `prd` to `main`.
 4. A release release will be automatically triggered.
-Join Slack channel #cicd-notifications to receive notificaionts.
+Join Slack channel #cicd-notifications to receive notifications.

 ## Endpoints